 The MSRB may approve alterations to the streetlight spacing, quantity, or locations.

-Sites 13 and 18, shall incorporate lighting along pathways and other features as determined mutually by the developer and town.
+The Stormwater Park, shall incorporate lighting along pathways and other features as determined mutually by the developer and town.

 All buildings in the Mixed-Use and Gateway Districts shall incorporate accent lighting and other decorative wall mounted lighting.
 In the Mixed-Use District this shall apply to all building facades.
 In the Gateway District this shall apply to all facades except the rear façade.